sentiampc/sentialabs.github.io/_posts/2018-05-25-ecs-calculator.md

   |d2.2xlarge| 8192| 61408|
   |d2.4xlarge| 16384| 122881|
   |d2.8xlarge| 36864| 245857|

-  Here is an example of how the data can help you to optimally scale and fit ECS containers in an EC2 instance.
-For some task, you need a configuration of 332 memory units.
-If you choose t2.micro as the EC2 instance type which offers 993 memory units, you can fit two containers in the instance because 993/332 = 2,99 containers.
-However, if you choose t2.small which offers 2001 memory units, the memory resource would be more efficiently used because 2001/332 = 6,02 containers and not using the leftover 0.02 containers would be less wasteful than doing this with the leftover 0.99 containers.

   </div>

 You can also find this information in yaml format [here](/assets/files/2018-05-25-ecs-calculator/ec2-instance-list.yml)

+## How the data can help you to optimally scale and fit ECS containers in an EC2 instance?

+Containers are always guaranteed to get at least their budgeted CPU when they need it.
+A neat thing about CPU units is that a container can burst above its allocated units if no other containers are taking up the resource. **For instance**, if you have two tasks running on a `t2.medium`, each with 1024 budgeted CPU units, each task could individually burst up to 2048 given that the other task was completely idle.
+When you start sharing hosts this way, you can really squeeze the cost savings out of using ECS.

+Additionally, if all of the CPU units are not budgeted out, ECS will automatically divvy up the remaining CPU units to each container at the ratio of their budgeted CPU units.
+So if you have two tasks running on a `t2.medium` each with 0 CPU units, each container will effectively get 1024 CPU units since no other container has reserved them.

+One thing to note here is that memory works a bit differently - it is a hard limit.
+If the container ever tries to allocate more memory than it is budgeted, the task/container will exit.
+You can underprovision CPU units and usually get away with it (because containers can burst above their provision), but you need to make sure you stay within your Memory constraints.

+**For example**, you need a configuration of 332 memory units.
+If you choose `t2.micro` as the EC2 instance type which offers 993 memory units, you can fit 2 containers in the instance (993/332 = 2.99 containers).
+However, if you choose `t2.small` which offers 2001 memory units, the memory resource would be more efficiently used because 2001/332 = 6.02 containers and not using the leftover 0.02 containers would be less wasteful than doing this with the leftover 0.99 containers.